ACME-Climate/acme_processflow/source/configuration.rst

 Img Host Server
 ---------------
-The url prefix for the server that will be hosting the diagnostic plots, e.g. https://acme-viewer.llnl.gov
+The url prefix for the server that will be hosting the diagnostic plots, e.g. https://acme-viewer.llnl.gov for acme1.llnl.gov.

 Host Directory
 --------------